 by Kyle Bochanski

-Last week we conducted a mini study that looked at how pack weight compares to foot weight.
+In one of our recent Mini-Studies, we looked at how pack weight compares to foot weight.

 We found that for a slow hiking pace (2mph@15% grade), an additional 1 pound on your feet was equal to carrying 4 pounds on your back.
 Ultimately, the addition of pounds on your feet or back only changes your heart rate by about 10 beats/minute.
 This implies that unless you are out to break a speed record, dropping money for the lighter shoes won’t make that much of a difference (strictly comparing products by weight).

-This week we aim to answer the question that last week’s study generated, “Does the 4 to 1 ratio hold true at faster speeds?”
+With this Mini-Study, we aim to answer the question that our previous study generated, “Does the 4 to 1 ratio hold true at faster speeds?”

-To determine the relationship between foot and pack weight we used the same method as last week.
+To determine the relationship between foot and pack weight we used the same method.
 We generated two regression equations showing the relationship of weight to physical demand.
 Then we compared weights at the same physical demands.
 The graph below shows the regression for pack weight (orange line) and shoe weight (blue line).

 We found the amount of weight in your pack required for the same physical exertion on your foot actually dropped.
 The ratio for 4mph at a 0% grade is about two.
 This means wearing “boots that are 8 pounds on your feet is the physiological equivalent of carrying 16 pounds on your pack.